Academics

 Refund Policy

 Failure to notify the Registrar promptly will increase financial liability.
-A student who feels the withdrawal was caused by reasons beyond his/her control (extended illness or military service obligations, for example) may petition for special consideration up to 90 days after the close of the semester/session for which the student is claiming a refund.
+A student who feels the withdrawal was caused by reasons beyond student’s control (extended illness or military service obligations, for example) may petition for special consideration up to 90 days after the close of the semester/session for which the student is claiming a refund.
 Charges will not be reduced for voluntary absence from classes.

 Licensure Disclosure

-The Juris Doctor (JD) program is accredited by the ABA, and as such, it meets the requirements for licensure in all fifty states and the District of Columbia.
+The Juris Doctor (J.D.) program is accredited by the ABA, and as such, it meets the requirements for licensure in all fifty states and the District of Columbia.
 Visit the University of Maine System State Authorization and Licensure page to learn more about the licensure requirements in other states and territories, in addition to the contact information needed to inquire further into the licensure requirements associated with this program.